The Exeter Hotel, Rundle Street

 Where: Balmain, Sydney, NSW

-Established in 1857, the heritage-listed Dry Dock is the oldest licensed pub in Balmain.
-It reopened at the end of 2023 after a year-long renovation, and hooly dooley, she's a beauty.
-There's to love, including how the extensive reno retained the heritage and charm.
-We're also fans of the three distinct areas – the bar that welcomes everyone (including dogs!); the cosy lounge bar complete with leather couches and a crackling fireplace; and a stunning, light-filled dining room that has Friday lunches written all over it.
-The food is excellent too – our picks include the charred, rosy steak with Café de Paris butter; plump prawns, sweet with creamy Marie Rose sauce; and the bang-on scotch egg, with its jammy centre and kick from fruity piquante sauce.
+Established in 1857, the heritage-listed Dry Dock is the oldest licensed pub in Sydney's Inner West suburb of Balmain.
+It reopened at the end of 2023 after a year-long renovation, earning it the title of NSW's Best Bar & Pub in the Time Out Food & Drink Awards 2026.
+There's a lot to love about The Dry Dock, including how the extensive reno retained the heritage and charm.
+We're also fans of the three distinct areas – the bar that welcomes everyone (including dogs!); the cosy lounge bar complete with leather couches and a crackling fireplace; and the light-filled dining room that has Friday lunches written all over it.
+The food is excellent too – our picks include the charred, rosy steak with Café de Paris butter and fries, and the plump prawns, sweet with fried bread crumbs.

 Time Out tip: Don't want to drive?
 No worries.
 You can catch the ferry from Circular Quay – the pub is right across from Balmain Ferry Wharf.